daniel1820815/daniel1820815.github.io/_posts/2024-02-20-netconf-nxos.md

 </config>
 ```

+*Example 3: Complete XML config payload for Router2 from OpenConfig YANG models.*

 #### Nexus1 - XML config payload using the Native + OpenConfig YANG model for NX-OS

+{: style="text-align: justify" }
+For the NX-OS device I had several challenges during testing.
+Initially I wanted to use only the OpenConfig YANG modules to create the XML payload for the configuration.
+It quickly turned out that not all functions of the CLI were implemented in the OpenConfig YANG model for NX-OS, for example it is not possible to change an interface from a layer-2 to a layer-3 interface.
+On the CLI you would simply enter *no switchport* at the interface configuration and that's it.
+So I decided to use a combination of both YANG modules, the Native Cisco-NX-OS-device module and the OpenConfig modules.
+Furthermore I thought it would be a good idea to keep the configuration parts separated in to single files and send it later via NETCONF sequentially to the NX-OS device.

 First interfaces to layer3